 “The people involved are vulnerable, and because of their stage in life, they don’t have the opportunity frequently to recover,” Attorney General William Barr said in March 2019.
 “And so these losses are devastating to them.”

-According to the National Council on Aging, here are some common scams that may target senior citizens:
+Are the seniors in your life aware of fraud and identity theft risks?
+According to the National Council on Aging, here are some common frauds and scams that may target senior citizens:

 Medicare/health insurance fraud